Reinforcement Learning, Bit by Bit: Learning and Prioritization

-\subsection{Learning and Prioritization}
+\section{Learning and Prioritization}

+We refer to uncertainty about the environment as {\it epistemic}.
 Learning is the process of resolving epistemic uncertainty.
 In this section, we present an approach to quantifying epistemic uncertainty and its reduction.
 We then explain the need for prioritization of information that the agent ought to retain and information the agent ought to seek.
 Environment proxies and learning targets are introduced as mechanisms for expressing prioritization.

-\subsubsection{Quantifying Epistemic Uncertainty}
+\subsection{Quantifying Epistemic Uncertainty}

-With epistemic uncertainty, the environment $\environment$ is a random variable.
-The entropy $\H(\environment)$ of the environment quantifies degree.
+To model epistemic uncertainty, we treat the environment $\environment$ as a random variable.
+The entropy $\H(\environment)$ of the environment quantifies the degree of epistemic uncertainty.
 This represents the expected number of bits required to identify $\environment$.
 If an agent digests all relevant information presented in its history, its remaining uncertainty at time $t$ is expressed by the conditional entropy $\H(\environment | H_t)$.
 This is the expected number of bits still to be learned.
-Conditioned on the specific realization $H_t$, the number becomes $\H(\environment | H_t=H_t)$.
+Conditioned on the specific realization $H_t$, the number becomes $\H(\environment | H_t \leftarrow H_t)$.